sanjayganvkar/FireBase_Angular/README.md

 "# FireBase_Angular"

-Source for an Application for a Runners Club ( HashGroup ) originally written with FireBase as the backend.
+Source for an Application for a Runners Club ( HashGroup ) I had originally written with FireBase as the backend.

 Built using Ionic Angular as frontend, Firebase ( Google Firestore ) as back end.